ChengLong/ansible-iptables/README.md

 7. Default INPUT and FORWARD to DROP
 8. Default OUTPUT to ACCEPT
 9. Save rules to /etc/iptables/rules.v4
-10. Restart iptables and iptables-persistent.
-The rules will be re-applied on server restart
+10. Restart iptables-persistent.
+The rules will be re-applied on server restart!

 Requirements
 ------------